mukul-katiyar1/ansible_tutorial/README.md

 4. site.yml for the copy module.
 5. run_shell.yml for shell module
 6. run_shell_git.yml to run a script on a host machine that is stored in a git repo.

+The repo also has VirtualBox_Documenation.pdf that describes how to setup VMs for this demo as well as the Ansible_Documenation.pdf that explains setting up SSH keys for Ansible and installing Ansible on the WorksationVM.